TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 usearch -fastx_uniques all_samples.fasta -fastaout all_unique_seqs.fasta -sizeout
 {% endhighlight %}

-> How many unique sequences remain after removing duplicate copies?
+> How many unique sequences remain after removing duplicate copies?<br>
-> Have a look at the first four lines of `all_unique_seqs.fasta` to see where sizeout is recorded.
+> Have a look at the first four lines of `all_unique_seqs.fasta` to see where sizeout is recorded.<br>
+> What is different about the first four lines of `all_unique_seqs.fasta` compared to previous fasta
+> files we've looked at?

 <br>